OpenF2/F2/docs/src/container-development.md

 The `F2.Events.on()` method accepts the event name and listener function as arguments.
 [Read the SDK](./sdk/classes/F2.Events.html) for more information.

-<span class="label">Note</span> For a full list of support event types, browse to the SDK for [F2.Constants.Events](./sdk/classes/F2.Constants.Events.html).
+<span class="label label-default">Note</span> For a full list of support event types, browse to the SDK for [F2.Constants.Events](./sdk/classes/F2.Constants.Events.html).

 ### Container-to-App Context (Server)